The Day We Lost Customer Data – A Django CASCADE Horror Story

 - 💻 Creating a parallel recovery environment

-- 🔎 Using Django’s
+- 🔎 Using Django’s deletion.Collectorproperly

-properly - ⚡ Batch processing with
+- ⚡ Batch processing with iterator()

 - � Handling M2M relationships